100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 Discussing details

-Interest in the cryptocurrency market continues to surge, with crypto startups raising $2.4 billion in funding during Q1 of 2024, according to PitchBook.
+Interest in the cryptocurrency market continues to surge, with venture capital investment in digital-asset companies rising to $19.7 billion in 2025, according to PitchBook.
 Before these companies can secure investors and successfully launch their products, they must first determine the best jurisdiction for registering their business and acquiring the necessary cryptocurrency licenses.
 Let’s explore various regions, such as the US, Europe, and Asia, to discover which locations offer the most favorable options.

 This article is aimed at those who are choosing the ideal country to establish their first cryptocurrency venture or are thinking about expanding into global markets.